cbase-larrymod/bpp-plus/README.md

 ## Statement chaining

-BPP+ allows you to write multiple readable lines in a `.bpp` file that are combined into a single BASIC statement during pre-processing.
-Each line ending with `\` will be joined using `:` (the BASIC v2 statement separator).
-This keeps your code clear while producing compact output.
+BPP+ lets you write code line by line for better readability in a `.bpp` file.
+Add `\` at the end of each line to join them, with the normal `:` separator automatically inserted.

+This way you can keep each instruction on its own line in the source, while still producing efficient, single-line BASIC v2 statements.

 ```basic
 'Input .bpp'